heyheywill/MovieMe/README.md

  > * Before the meeting you should perform a sprint plan like you did in Phase II.
  > * You should also update this README file by adding the following:
  >   * What design patterns did you use?
 For each design pattern you must explain in 4-5 sentences:
+ >   1. Strategy Design Pattern
+ >   We chose this design pattern since it allows us to specify user preference based on movie attributes.
+If someone wants a movie based on genre, actors, directors, or etc., we are able to provide the user the results of each individual attributes.
+We can also combine the strategies to create an even more targeted search such as wanting both a specific genre and actor.
+This design pattern helped us write better code since it allows us to isolate code, data, and algorithms into a class hierarchy that improves on readablity and brevity.
+ >   2. Singleton Design Pattern
+ >   We chose this creational design pattern since it ensures to the client and developer which .csv will be used for the whole program.
+By implementing singleton, we are able to create a single instance that will be used to comprise our movieList.
+Our singleton class contains a string of the .csv file name.
+When the instance is function called, we return the .csv file name.
+Since the object can not be overwritten, testing code between pulls and merges ensures no compilation error will occur due to a "missing" .csv file.
+This improves the code since there will be less confusions and mistakes regarding which database to use.
  >     * Why did you pick this pattern?
 And what feature did you implement with it?
  >     * How did the design pattern help you write better code?
  >   * An updated class diagram that reflects the design patterns you used.
 You may combine multiple design patterns into one diagram if you'd like, but it needs to be clear which portion of the diagram represents which design pattern (either in the diagram or in the description).